ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 .. note::

+    If you are uncomfortable with the Linux command line, a GUI is available.
+    You may instead run `./qnx/qnxsoftwarecenter/qnxsoftwarecenter` and
-    If you are uncomfortable with the Linux command line, you may instead follow the Windows instructions above, starting from "Log in, if prompted" now.
+    follow the Windows instructions above, starting from "Log in, if prompted" now.